-With this publication, Cities Alliance, StreetNet International and WIEGO aim to illustrate how the war has disproportionately impacted women and girls, especially those working in the informal sector.
+With this publication, Cities Alliance, StreetNet International and WIEGO aim to illustrate how, outside of the active combat, the war has disproportionately impacted women and girls, especially those working in the informal sector.
 In the interviews, the women spoke about the absence of essential services, about psychological trauma and about individual, economic and community resilience.
 This publication highlights the importance of placing women's perspectives at the centre of the reconstruction of Ukrainian cities.